What Are Sleep Terrors?

 Symptoms

-Episodes are typically dramatic and alarming for parents, but the child is not aware of what is happening and will not feel fear or discomfort afterward.
+Episodes are typically dramatic and alarming for parents, but the child is unaware of what is happening and will feel no fear or discomfort afterward.

 Manifestations of Sleep Terrors